heiskr/u/README.md

 When should a function be universal, as opposed to part of the standard library?

 - When the function is absolutely critical to using the language.
 Basically every module would use it.
-- When the function is so commonly used that it would make sense to alias, such as `add` => `+`.
+- When the function is so commonly used that most other languages have a symbol for it.
 Examples are math and comparisons.
 - When the function transcends types and modules.
 Examples are logging or type conversion.

 Basic, universal functions.